garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 Done! ✔️
 ````

-Also something to note is that our website is now up, but without a certificate; because ExternalDNS already provisioned our DNS but we still haven't generated any Certificate for our frontend application.
+Our website is now up, but without a certificate; because ExternalDNS already provisioned our DNS records, but we still haven't generated any Certificate for our frontend application.

 ![Frontend application without HTTPs certificate](https://res.cloudinary.com/djp21wtxm/image/upload/v1676712587/i1600x744-DlhjPIr3f0XI_aut50k.png)